sumurthy/Js-Spec-Gen/markdown/chartlineformat.md

-# ChartLineFormat Object (JavaScript API for Excel)
+# ChartLineFormat Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Enapsulates the formatting options for line elements.